 Stress is part of life, however, chronic stress wreaks havoc on the mind and body, and left unchecked may accelerate the ageing process.
 Paying attention to the ways in which stress impacts us, and, importantly, the way we tolerate or manage stress, helps to regulate our nervous systems.
 Learning to regulate our nervous systems by slowing down, helps to reduce the adrenal hormonal cascade that ensues and ultimately creates a physiological stress.
 Slowing down includes finding self care strategies that resonate for you… it may be exercise, meditation, yoga, walks in nature or moments of mindfulness throughout the day and being present to that activity.

 Lifestyle factors in addition to those already mentioned encompass many aspects of our lives and greatly contribute to our wellbeing and influence the speed of the ageing process.
 Some of these factors include the health of our relationships, work/life balance, exercise, hydration, smoking, alcohol consumption, sun exposure, relaxation and self care.
 Even choosing the right personal care products can significantly reduce toxic load on the body and thus increase wellbeing.

-Written by Jennifer Murrant, co-founder of Health Synergy, a mother-daughter team that evolved from a mutual passion for health and wellbeing.
+Written by Jennifer Murrant, co-founder of Healthy Luxe, a mother-daughter team that evolved from a mutual passion for health and wellbeing.
 Jennifer has been studying and/or practicing as a nutritionist/naturopath for over 20 years with University qualifications in Health Science (Complementary Medicine), and Post graduate qualifications Psychotherapy, Counselling and Coaching Psychology.
 With her daughter, Hannah, a University of Sydney media and communications graduate, the pair have created a blog, Instagram and recipe app catering to a number of dietary requirements, to help spread the wellness message.